 - Step 2: Create Your Party from your Family & Friends List

 - Step 3: Select a Date and Park.
-You will also need to select a time for entry!

 - Step 4: Review and Confirm Your Plans